 For so many years, child abuse has been an issue that was never discussed.
 It’s good this is being acknowledged – especially because locally as many as eight child-abuse cases are reported every day.
 And that’s just the ones that are reported.
 At Daniel Kids, we work with kids who have been abused and neglected and see firsthand the negative affects it has on them mentally, physically and emotionally.
 If you suspect a child may be being abused or neglected, look out for these warning signs:

 - Behavioral changes such as withdrawal, depression and aggression

 - Changes in school performance and attendance, such as an inability to concentrate in class or frequent absences

 Consistently bad hygiene and ill-fitting, dirty or weather-inappropriate clothing

 Under Florida law, it is the duty of any person living in the state to report suspicion of child abuse.
 If you feel a child is in immediate danger, call 911.
 If you suspect a child is being abused or neglected, call the Florida Abuse Hotline, which is 1-800-96-ABUSE.
 It is staffed 24 hours a day, 7 days a week.

 Learning Loss Over Winter Break

-Information from Monica Henderson-Ojo, principal of Daniel Academy
+Information from Monica Henderson-Ojo, past principal of Daniel Academy

 Winter break is almost here for students, with December 18 being the last day of the semester for Duval County Public Schools.
 Although it is a time for children to celebrate the holidays with family, some educators are concerned that the two- or three-week break can result in learning loss.
 Learning loss is a trend where students lose academic skills and knowledge after spending time out of school.
 Parents can prevent this by using several strategies to keep their children’s minds active.